eleijonmarck/dicommunify/README.md

 ### Installation

 * pip install -r requirements.txt
+* download the [Image_Downscaled](https://www.dropbox.com/home/Analytics/R%C3%B6ntgenklassificering/data?preview=Image_Downscaled.zip) zipfile from Forefront data repo.
+Ask someone who has access.
+        * put the image folder inside [data/raw](data/raw) as in data/raw/Image_Downscaled
+* download the csv file which contain the image to label data at [ImageData.csv](https://www.dropbox.com/home/Analytics/R%C3%B6ntgenklassificering/data?preview=ImageData.csv)
+* Preprocess the data using datapreprocessing module
+* all models will be stored inside models folder

 ## TODO

 * create dataset with samples and labels (x,y)
+* train a model for classifying at least with > 80 % accuracy and more precision than recall
-* create dicommunify.dataset class with method xray FOR importing our dataset that we create Project Organization
+* create dicommunify.dataset class with method xray FOR importing our dataset that we create

+Project Organization
 ------------